 I asked him about his opinion on Sun’s effort with OpenSolaris.
 Apart from some defaul statements such as ‘Sun is in big problems and tries to solve it this way’ and ‘Solaris is rapidly lousing market share, and Sun tries to change it with this effort’.
 I also asked about software patents and his opinion about that.
 At first he said that he would come on that topic in the second part of his speech, but when the speech ended, he quickly packed his stuff without speaking about this topic.
 I also asked him about Mono (and why he says .Net is open and Java is not, while both standards aren’t), open source implementations of Java and IBM, but he didn’t say anything new or interesting about that.
 All in all it was an amusing speech, but he didn’t say anything new (which I could expect of course).

 This entry was posted on Wednesday, May 18th, 2005 at 19:07 and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.